Charlotte Le Bon

-Charlotte Le Bon (born 4 September 1986) is a Canadian actress and director based in Paris.
+Charlotte Le Bon (/fr/; born 4 September 1986) is a Canadian actress and director based in Paris.
 She is known for her work in the Canal+ talk show Le Grand Journal, and the films Yves Saint Laurent, The Hundred-Foot Journey, and The Walk.

 Falcon Lake, her feature film directorial debut, premiered in the Directors' Fortnight program at the 2022 Cannes Film Festival.
 It also screened at the 2022 Toronto International Film Festival.
 For her work on Falcon Lake, Le Bon won the award for Emerging Canadian Director at the 2022 Vancouver International Film Festival.

 Early life

 Le Bon was born in 1986 in Montreal, to Brigitte Paquette and Richard Le Bon.
 Her mother and her stepfather, Frank Schorpion, are both actors.
 After studying visual arts, she began modelling at 16 years old and left Canada when she was 19 to model overseas.

 Career

 After spending brief periods in Tokyo and New York City, she eventually settled in Paris in 2010.
 She never enjoyed modelling, however, saying that "I was a model for eight years and really hated it."
 She then started doing ads for brands such as Si Lolita, Carte Noire and Garnier Fructis.